Last updated on March 9th, 2021

 – The fancy lucrative job is actually more akin to wearing golden-shackles.

-By refusing to acknowledge the dysfunction of the situation you’re keeping yourself stuck.
+By refusing to acknowledge the dysfunction of the situation and looking at the facts squarely, you’re keeping yourself stuck.

-You may believe you’re being reasonable about your job, or cutting this guy some slack but in truth you’re only sabotaging yourself.
+You may believe you’re being reasonable about your job, or that you’re cutting this guy some slack.
+In truth, you’re only sabotaging yourself.

-– ‘What?
-Dominique I thought you were all about positivity.’
+– ‘What?!
+Dominique, come on!
+I thought you were all about positivity.’

 There’s in a gift in any situation if you take a moment to look for it.

-More often than not a negative situation teaches you about yourself, your own boundaries and what you can or cannot accept.
+More often than not a negative situation can teach you about yourself, your own boundaries and what you can or cannot accept.

 If he can only call you at midnight and calls you Pam when your name is Audrey, you know you’re not exactly dealing with solid relationship material.

 The more you engage with his foolishness, the more you risk the chance of getting your heart broken.